Rolleiflex MX

 1950s: heyday of the TLR

-TLRs have relatively few moving parts which helps control manufacturing costs, and medium format helps with photo quality.
+TLRs have relatively few moving parts which helps control manufacturing costs, and medium format adds photo quality.
+Furthermore, they handle well and focus accurately.
 That’s a great combination and the TLR design became popular following World War II.
+In the 1950s a lot of Japanese camera companies made TLRs.
+Some were innovative, others followed the dominant design, the Rolleiflex.

 The Rolleiflex MX (made 1951 to 1954) is a lightly updated descendant of the 1937 Automat.
 The lens is a 75mm f/3.5 unit, either a Schneider Xenar or Zeiss-Opton Tessar.
 Starting in 1954 the Tessars were re-branded as Carl Zeiss (Evans, 1986).

 From the mid-1950s the standard Rolleiflex models were fitted with the more complex Schneider Xenotar or Carl Zeiss Planar lenses.
-The Rolleiflex T appeared in 1958 as a lower cost model.
-It had the Carl Zeiss Tessar lens and other minor simplifications, and was in production until the mid-1970s (1975 per McKeown, 1996; 1976 per Evans, 1986).

 Summary